Security practices

 Atlassian is focused on ensuring that security forms a key part of all phases of our product life cycles.
 There are a number of methods we utilise to achieve this.

-We’re focused on ensuring that security is front and center of mind across our entire product suite.
-To this end, we’ve implemented an accountability and monitoring system referred to as “product security scorecards” to measure the security posture of all products at Atlassian.
-This is an automated process Atlassian has created whereby we use a broad range of security-focused criteria (e.g. current vulnerabilities, training coverage, and recent security incidents) to provide an overall security score for each of our products.
+We’re focused on ensuring that trust (including security, anti-abuse, compliance, etc.) is front and center of mind across our entire product suite.
+To this end, we’ve implemented an accountability and monitoring system referred to as “product trust scorecards” to measure the trust and security posture of all products at Atlassian.
+This is an automated process Atlassian has created whereby we use a broad range of criteria (e.g. current vulnerabilities, training coverage, compliance alignment, and recent security incidents) to provide an overall trust score for each of our products.

-This scoring process gives each of our product teams an objective view into what areas of security require attention, and identifies existing gaps that need to be addressed and actions to address these gaps.
-The security scorecards process also enables the Atlassian security team to easily keep track of how all products are tracking from a security perspective over time, particularly as our product suite continues to scale.
+This scoring process gives each of our product teams an objective view into what areas of trust require attention, and identifies existing gaps that need to be addressed and actions to address these gaps.
+The trust scorecards process also enables the Atlassian trust organisation to easily keep track of how all products are tracking from a trust perspective over time, particularly as our product suite continues to scale.

 Targeted security assurance